[Updated April 23, 2023]

 The European-style Wolf Mountain Winery is run by the Boegner family, and was modeled after a raised Craftsman-style cottage.

-Their vineyard is located at an 1,800-foot elevation, offering stunning panoramas of the southern Appalachian mountains.
+Their Dahlonega vineyard is located at an 1,800-foot elevation, offering stunning panoramas of the southern Appalachian mountains in Georgia.
 It has 10,000 hand-planted vines that produce some truly exquisite wines.

 Their award-winning estate wines include dry whites like their Private Reserve Chardonnay and Plentitude (a unique blend of Chardonnay and Viognier).